-In another report by Fernánndez-Lorente et al. (2011), absorption immobilized lipases from Candida antarcticia, Rhizomucor miehei and Thermomyces lanuginose were researched on the capability of increasing the concentration of PUFA in sardine oil.
+In another report of Fernández-Lorente et al. (2011), absorption immobilized lipases from Candida antarcticia, Rhizomucor miehei and Thermomyces lanuginose were researched on the capability of increasing the concentration of PUFA in sardine oil.

-2. Materials and method
+2. Material and method Material

-Material
+Pangasius hypophthalmus oil was bought

-Pangasius hypophthalmus oil was bought from Thien Phat Company in Tien Giang province, Vietnam.
-The fatty acid of the crude fish oil was neutralized by 4% sodium hydroxide solution to get the acid value of 3.75mgKOH/g oil.
+from Thien Phat Company in Tien Giang province, Vietnam.
+Fatty acid of the crude fish oil was neutralized by 4% sodium hydroxide solution to get the acid value of 3.75mgKOH/g oil.
 The iodine value was 71.4 g iodine/100g oil, DHA content was 1156mg/kg oil.

-Rhizopus oryzae lipase from Sigma-Aldrich ($pH{opt}=7,0$; $T{opt}=37^{\circ}C$, 1000U/g enzyme).
+Rhizopus oryzae lipase from Sigma-Aldrich (pH{opt} = 7,0; T{opt} =37°C, 1000U/g enzyme).
 Celite 545 from Sigma-Alrich was used as the support for enzyme immobilization.

-Immobilization of lipases on celite (Kumar & Kanwar, 2010)
+Immobilization of lipases on celite (Kumar A., 2010)